NullRefExceptions/libdft64_ECT/README.md

 This repository include the source code of the Efficient Container Tag

-The basic taint analysis framework and angora tag is from [libdft64](https://github.com/AngoraFuzzer/libdft64)
+The basic taint analysis framework and angora tag are from [libdft64](https://github.com/AngoraFuzzer/libdft64)

 The BDD package is from [sylvan](https://github.com/trolando/sylvan)